a-n-rose/a-n-rose.github.io/_posts/2019-01-13-workshop-pyladies-deeplearning-speech.md

 <a href="https://github.com/a-n-rose/Build-CNN-or-LSTM-or-CNNLSTM-with-speech-features">Repo</a> for the workshop.

+Experimental findings:
+My <a href="https://a-n-rose.github.io/2019/02/17/comparing-features-and-models-deep-learning-and-speech.html">post</a> showing graphs and tables comparing performance of models, trained with various speech features, on test datasets and brand new speech.

 The workshop is planned for Tuesday, 12th of February, 2019.

 Find more infos <a href="https://www.meetup.com/PyLadies-Berlin/events/258238053/">here</a>.